RobbinLawHTMLCSS/html-css-1-demos/schedule.md

 Web Images

+- With the NOVELS wire-frame Photo-Shop(psd) file:
-- grabbing images from Photo Shop files using the Novels wire-frame
+  - grabbing images
-- using the ruler tool to measure rough distances for margin, padding, and borders from Photo Shop files using the Novels wire-frame
+  - using the ruler tool to measure rough distances for margin, padding, and borders
 - review exercise requirements/hints

 Exercise - Web Images
-Novels
+NOVELS

 [Back to Top](#calendar)